Is Translation All You Need? A Study on Solving Multilingual Tasks with Large Language Models: Introduction

-Despite these advancements, the methodologies employed across different studies vary considerably, and the specific impact of translation in improving multilingual task performance has not been rigorously analyzed.
-Furthermore, the focus of these studies tends to be on specific NLP tasks and English-centric LLMs, with less attention given to real-world scenarios of multilingual user requests.
-This gap highlights a need for more nuanced research into the effectiveness of translation techniques across a spectrum of multilingual contexts.
+Despite these advancements, methodologies in various studies differ significantly, and the impact of translation on multilingual task performance remains underexplored.
+Furthermore, these studies focus on specific NLP tasks and English-centric LLMs, but did not study real-world user queries in various languages.
+This gap highlights a need for more nuanced research into the effectiveness of translation techniques across multilingual contexts.
+As shown in Figure \ref{fig:overview}, we hypothesize that English-centric LLMs generally perform better with English translations of prompts, while "Multilingual LLMs" excel with native prompts, particularly for tasks highly dependent on language.

-In this study, we conduct a thorough investigation into the utility of translation with large language models for a variety of scenarios, including multilingual NLP tasks and real-world multilingual user queries.
-We compare translating multilingual tasks into English, with an optional step of translating responses back into the original languages against several baselines, such as using native language prompts and cross-lingual prompts \cite{huang_not_2023}.
-Our experiments also span across a diverse set of LLMs and translation tools to ensure the broad applicability of our findings.
+To address the limitations of existing empirical studies, we perform an in-depth analysis of the utility of translation with large language models for various scenarios.
+Firstly, we compare translating multilingual tasks into English, with an optional step of translating responses back into the original languages (i.e., the ``translate-test'' method), against several baselines on multilingual NLP tasks.
+Secondly, we extend the evaluation to real user queries, which are more likely to contain knowledge related to culture and language.
+Thirdly, we broaden the scope of LLM evaluations to include non-English-centric models to explore how they differ in behavior from English-centric LLMs.
+To the best of our knowledge, \textit{this is the first work to analyze the impacts of translating real user queries on multilingual LLMs}.

-Our results demonstrate that simply translating queries into English can already achieve the best results in multiple task categories.
-Subsequently, we investigate the utility of translation in real-world scenarios by conducting tests with requests from ShareGPT\footnote{\url{https://sharegpt.com/}}.
-We discover that translation tends to yield better responses for low-resource languages.
-However, when working with high-resource languages and advanced LLMs, employing prompts in native languages appears to be the more effective strategy.
-To further analyze such behaviors, we extend our evaluations to LLMs optimized for languages other than English, focusing specifically on culture-related tasks.
-We observe that for these models, prompts in the native languages yield superior results by capturing the nuances related to culture and language, as illustrated in Figure \ref{fig:illustration} (b).
-In summary, as illustrated in Figure \ref{fig:overview}, while translation can improve the performance of English-centric LLMs, it may not be optimal for all scenarios.
-In this work, we highlight the need for robust LLMs that are equally proficient across all languages to effectively address a broader range of cases.
-Therefore, we advocate for more efforts towards the development of multilingual LLMs.
+Our results demonstrate that simply translating queries into English can already achieve the best results in multiple NLP task categories.
+For real user queries, the effect of translation depends on the languages and the LLMs.
+When working with advanced LLMs and certain languages, employing prompts in native languages appears to be the more effective strategy.
+In addition, the non-English-centric LLMs also behave differently from English-centric LLMs, where prompts in the native languages yield superior results by capturing the nuances related to culture and language.